 But pointing to hypocrisy elsewhere does not absolve injustice.
 Even if Kirk and his supporters failed to show compassion for others, that does not justify withholding compassion from him.
 Rights are not dependent on consistency of behavior.
 Human dignity does not disappear because someone once dismissed the dignity of others.

 Tu quoque and whataboutism may score rhetorical points, but they do nothing to answer the central question: was it right or wrong to kill a man for his speech?
 Does he have full moral status even though we dislike him?
-By shifting focus to the flaws of others, people evade the uncomfortable truth that all acts of aggression, regardless of the victim, undermine the very foundation of human rights.
+By shifting attention to the flaws of others, people evade the uncomfortable truth that every act of aggression—no matter the target—erodes the moral architecture upon which human rights stand.

-Perhaps the most glaring example of this came from progressives who otherwise built their worldview around the rejection of victim-blaming.
-Outlets such as Slate published articles essentially arguing, “What happened to Charlie Kirk was awful, but he brought it on himself.”
+Perhaps the most glaring example of this came from some progressives who otherwise built their worldview around rejecting victim-blaming.
+In the aftermath of Kirk’s assassination, the refrain was all too familiar: “What happened to Charlie Kirk was immoral, but he brought it on himself.”

 Their reasoning?
 He supported ICE, the military-industrial complex, and other statist policies that cause real harm.
 Therefore, mocking his death was seen as a form of karmic justice.